Alabama sturgeon

 The fish has a distinctive yellowish-orange color, grows to a size of about 30 in long and 2 to 3 lb, and is believed to have a lifespan of 12 to 20 years.
 Biologists have known of the fish since the 1950s or 1960s, but the large diversity of aquatic species in Alabama prevented formal identification until 1991.

 Taxonomy

 J.D.
 Williams and G.H.
 Clemmer identified the Alabama sturgeon as the distinct species Scaphirhynchus suttkusi in 1991.
 Before its discovery, it was misidentified as a Scaphirhynchus platorynchus, a shovelnose sturgeon, but certain physical differences led to further investigation and the eventual distinction between the two species.
 Alabama sturgeon have shorter dorsal fin rays and anal fin rays than shovelnose sturgeons, and the placements of these fins vary between the two fish.
 They also tend to have slightly different colorations and diets.
-The Alabama sturgeon (Scaphirhynchus suttkusi) and the shovelnose sturgeon (Scaphirhynchus platorynchus) are closely related and have a sister group in the pallid sturgeon (Scaphirhynchus albus) within the monophyletic Scaphirhynchus genus.
+The Alabama sturgeon and the shovelnose sturgeon (S. platorynchus) are closely related and have a sister group in the pallid sturgeon (S. albus) within the monophyletic Scaphirhynchus genus.